Moving Company Automation: Estimate Follow-Up, Crew Reminders, and Post-Move Review Requests

 How much does moving company automation cost?

-Aplos AI builds moving company automation at fixed prices starting at $1,500 for a single workflow.
-Full four-workflow systems (estimate follow-up, pre-move communication, crew dispatch, review request) typically range from $3,500–$6,000 depending on dispatch system complexity and SMS volume.
+Aplos AI builds moving company automation at fixed prices starting at $2,000 for a single workflow (single automations run $2,000–$5,000).
+A full four-workflow system (estimate follow-up, pre-move communication, crew dispatch, review request) is a multi-workflow build that typically lands at the low end of the $8,000–$25,000 tier, depending on dispatch system complexity and SMS volume.

 How fast should moving companies respond to estimate requests?